 - Thrust washers – Torlon thrust washers are ideal for use in the vehicle’s transmission, and can be used in most modern transmission designs, including DCT, AMT, CVT and AT versions.
 What makes Torlon so useful in this instance is that it offers an extremely thin cross section without giving away its wear and thermal resistance.
 Torlon thrust washers are much more compact than needle and rolling element bearings, giving additional space for other components.
 Torlon thrust washers also resist creep and provide excellent compressive strength, as well as stability, even at high velocities.
 Finally, the thrust washers are designed with molded-in grooves, removing secondary machining costs.

 - Automatic transmission check balls – Torlon check balls are ideal for sealing transmission valves and can perform better than metal in nearly every instance.
 Torlon conforms to the valve seal with greater precision than metal, and its compressive strength means it will not suffer from creep as a result.
 Also, because Torlon offers a strong weight advantage over metal and will respond faster and provide more reliable sealing.
-Torlon check balls will not damage the metal seat it they attached to and will keep noise to a minimum as well.
+Torlon check balls will not damage the metal they are seated against and will keep noise to a minimum as well.

 - Seal rings – Torlon can replace more than just metal components.
 In many instances, it is a clear winner over PTFE as well.
 This is the case when it comes to seal rings, as Torlon’s melt processability means it can be molded with features that enhance performance and cost-efficiency.
 Torlon seal rings last longer than PTFE rings and provide the same impressive level of sealing and conformability.
 However, because Torlon offers strong ductility, it can be fabricated and installed easily in smaller sizes and can be molded with joint geometries for lower costs and better fits.